 “There’s rosemary…that’s for remembrance.”
 Who can forget Ophelia, presenting bones as flowers after Hamlet’s and her father’s manipulations have driven her to insanity?
 It certainly stuck with me.

 I love rosemary.
 Its delicate blue flowers and dusky needles, a stark contrast to its vibrant, bold flavor, are a favorite in my herb garden and kitchen.
 More than just a culinary delight, rosemary boasts some amazing longevity and healing properties.

 A little history

 Native to Greece and other the Mediterranean regions, rosemary has been used for centuries.
 The Greeks regularly drank (and still do) it as a tea to create strength, fight off colds and flu and to improve digestion.
 Rosemary was used in bridal and burial rituals to symbolize remembrance and students used it to aid in memory.
 Perfumeries were paid heartily to bring rosemary into homes to ‘sweeten and purify’ the air during the 16th and 17th centuries.
 It was also believed that where rosemary grew abundantly the woman ruled the house.
 True?
-Who knows, but there seem to have been plenty of instances of husbands hacked down rosemary bushes to get their wife under control.
+Who knows?
+Yet there seem to have been plenty of instances where husbands hacked down rosemary bushes to get their wife under control.
 Perhaps this relates to rosemary’s unique ability to counter shyness and timidity.

 Western nutritional highlights

 Nutritionally, rosemary provides a few minerals including calcium, magnesium, potassium, iron and zinc.
 However much of its power lies in its aromatic oils.
-In western terms rosemary is a digestive, mild laxative, diuretic, emmenogogue (brings on menses), nervine, antiviral, choleric and antirrheumatic herb.
+In western terms, rosemary is a digestive, mild laxative, diuretic, emmenogogue (brings on menses), nervine, antiviral, choleric and antirrheumatic herb.

 Rosemary’s Eastern nutritional energetics and healing properties